wlandau/fbseq/README.md

 where `...` is replaced by the name of the tarball produced by `R CMD build`.

-# Install an MCMC backend package, either `fbseqSerial`, `fbseqCUDA`, or both
+# Install an MCMC backend package

-`fbseqSerial` and `fbseqCUDA` are alternative backends used to run the MCMC.
-To test the MCMC functionality on a small dataset, you can install the [`fbseqSerial` package](https://github.com/wlandau/fbseqSerial) package and call `fbseq(..., backend = "serial")`.
-For a dataset with a large number of genes (rows), `fbseqSerial` is slow.
-If you have a machine with a CUDA-capable general general purpose graphics processing unit (GPU), you can install the `fbseqCUDA` backend and call `fbseq(..., backend = "CUDA")` or simply `fbseq(...)` to run a serious analysis.
-MCMCs that take days with `fbseqSerial` take only a few hours with `fbseqCUDA`.
+[`fbseqSerial`](https://github.com/wlandau/fbseqSerial)  and [`fbseqCUDA`](https://github.com/wlandau/fbseqCUDA) , are backend packages that run the MCMC behind the scenes.
+Only one is required.  [`fbseqSerial`](https://github.com/wlandau/fbseqSerial)  can run on most machines, but it is slow for large datasets. [`fbseqCUDA`](https://github.com/wlandau/fbseqCUDA)  requires special hardware (i.e. a CUDA general-purpose graphics processing unit), but it's much faster due to parallel computing.
+Installation is similar to that of [`fbseq`](https://github.com/wlandau/fbseq)  and is detailed in their respective `README.md` files and package vignettes.

 # Quick start

-After installing `fbseq` and `fbseqSerial`, the following should take a couple seconds to run.
+After installing [`fbseq`](https://github.com/wlandau/fbseq)  and [`fbseqSerial`](https://github.com/wlandau/fbseqSerial) , the following should take a couple seconds to run.
 The example walks through an example data analysis and shows a few key features of the package.
 For more specific operational details, see the [tutorial vignette](https://github.com/wlandau/fbseq/blob/master/vignettes/tutorial.html).

 ```
 library(fbseq)